pasqal-io/horqrux/docs/dqc.md

         return inner(out_state, projected_state).real
     return _total_magnetization

-class DifferentiableQuantumCircuit(QuantumCircuit):
+class QuantumPDESolver(QuantumCircuit):
     """
-    A DifferentiableQuantumCircuit is composed of a quantum circuit and an observable to obtain a real-valued output.
+    A QuantumPDESolver is composed of a quantum circuit and an observable to obtain a real-valued output.
     It can be seen as a function of input values `x`, `y` that are passed as parameter values of a subset of parameterized quantum gates.
     The rest of the parameterized quantum gates use the `values` coming from a classical optimizer.

     Attributes:
         n_qubits (int): Number of qubits.